Square joy: trapped rainwater

 Solution

-Let us play the same trick: pick an arbitrary place on the grid and think of the water level we will observe at that place.
-This time the problem is a bit trickier because there are many more ways for the water to flow.
-We have to consider all possible paths through the grid.
+Let’s play the same trick: pick an arbitrary place on the grid and think of the water level we’ll observe at that place.
+This time, the problem is a bit trickier because there are many more ways for the water to flow.
+We must consider all possible paths through the grid.
 For each path, there is the highest bar that the water will have to flow through.
 The water will choose a path where that highest bar is the lowest among all paths.
-And the height of that bar will determine the water level at that position.
+The height of that bar will determine the water level at that position.

 What shortest path algorithm should we use?
 Dijkstra algorithm is the best in class for this problem.
 However, it needs a priority queue to work well, and it uses a lot of branching.
 Let us search for a more array-friendly solution.